CharaChorder/docs/docs/Glossary.rst

       capitalization, conjugation, part of speech, language, or structure of a chord.
 Note, these can be used arpeggiately.

    :ref:`Compound Chords<Chords:Compound Chords>`
-      Multiple chords which behave differently when used together consecutively wihthin the :ref:`Compound timeout<GenerativeTextMenu:Compound timeout>`.
+      Multiple chords which behave differently when used together consecutively wihthin the :ref:`Compound timeout<Device Manager:Compound Timeout Setting>`.
       Example: know + ledge = knowledge.

    Cursor Warping